A Guide to Misdiagnosis Claims: Do You Have A Claim?

 The process of how to file a medical malpractice claim is briefly outlined below:

 - Contact Your Lawyer

 - Fund Your Claim

 - Negotiations and Settlement Payment

-- Contact Your Lawyer: For how to start a medical negligence claim for misdiagnosis, you will need to Speak your lawyer for legal advice on how to make GP negligence claims or hospital negligence claims as the case may be.
+- Contact Your Lawyer: For how to start a medical negligence claim for misdiagnosis, you will need to Speak to your lawyer for legal advice on how to make GP negligence claims or hospital negligence claims as the case may be.
 We will assign a lawyer to you who will listen to you and determine if you have a case or not as well as the chances of winning.

 - Fund Your Claim: The next step is to fund your claims to help facilitate access to vital documents and pay for other legal costs incurred while handling the case.
-The following funding types exists:
+The following funding types exist:

 - Legal Aid

 - Legal Expenses or Before the Event Insurance (BTE)

 - Conditional Fee Agreement (No Win No Fee Agreement)